flecheria/TemplateAdskInventor/README.md

 Project template for addin creation inside Autodesk Inventor (starting from Inventor 2018, but it works also for other lower version).

-Zip all files inside TemplateAdskInventor.zip and put it inside C:\Users\info\Documents\Visual Studio [version]\Templates\ProjectTemplates
+Zip all files inside TemplateAdskInventor.zip (without README ang .gitignore file) and put it inside C:\Users\info\Documents\Visual Studio [version]\Templates\ProjectTemplates

 Build with Microsoft Visual Studio 2022.